cloudkommand/demotemplate1/README.md

 It uses AWS Lambda, DynamoDB, IAM, and API Gateway to create an API that you can hit to increment a counter.

-Use this kommand.json combined with the folder structure to develop your own application, and check out the CloudKommand-managed extensions at:'
+Use this kommand.json combined with the folder structure to develop your own application, and check out the CloudKommand-managed plugins at:'

 - IAM (role and policy): https://github.com/cloudkommand/iam
 - Lambda (function and layer): https://github.com/cloudkommand/lambda